Bsaubolle/radical-rogerian/src/site/notes/Posts/Perspective on Counseling and Contemplation.md

 [^3]: see the article, "[Bruce Wampold on What Actually Makes Us Good Therapists](https://www.psychotherapy.net/interview/bruce-wampold-psychotherapy-effectiveness)" (archive link)
 [^4]: speculation?
 I must look into it more myself, as I don't think we quite have the technology to scan brains while in active therapy
 [^5]: As a clinician, when are you *ever* stuck with a client, 4 possible diagnoses or courses of action, and no one with whom to consult?
 However, I would not include law and ethics exams here.
+[^6]: contemplative counseling? need to get on the trademark bandwagon if I'll ever make money